seepick/cccontact/interview_tom/final_content.md

   * trend in our society: companies saying "come join the family"
 * community here: group of people sharing the same passion for this practice
   * getting curious about the other person, from a very basic physical connection
-  * their life, experiences, ideas... afterwards often also sharing food; from their, friendship can happen
+  * their life, experiences, ideas... afterward often also sharing food; from their, friendship can happen
   * sometimes also just a great dance partner, but personally nothing in common with (not wanting to be friends)
   * less care for "only dance partners", less than for example neighbour
   * this is a bit off in the contact "community"